Mr. Rogers AP Computer Science A - Second Quarter Objectives

 Programming Assignments (summative/formative assessment):

-Tax Code Program II: rewrite the tax program entirely with if-else-if tables
+Tax Code Program II: rewrite the tax program entirely with conditional control statements.

 Summative Assessment : Test Chap 11 Objectives 1-11